dakotamaker/annoying-spotify-song-tweeter/README.md

     - _[Optional]_ `PORT`: port to run your app on, otherwise it will default to 8080
 2. Run `npm i` to install all dependencies
 3. Run `npm start` and navigate to `<your URL>:<port>` in your browser.
 4. Leave open and annoy your Twitter followers to no end.
-Refresh tokens will be genrated so there is no need to do anything after that
+Refresh tokens will be generated so there is no need to do anything after that.